khoa36isefiw/Flutter-Self-Study/lesson54_searchable/README.md

            //...
         ],
     ```
-    - Scroll from right to left axis standard by secondaryActions
+    - Scroll from right to left axis represents secondaryActions
     ```
         secondaryActions: [
             IconSlideAction(